Ethics Statement

 Retractions

-This action is reserved for texts that are seriously flawed and so the findings or conclusions cannot be relied upon.
+This action is reserved for texts that are seriously flawed, and their findings or conclusions cannot be relied upon.
 Texts may be retracted for several reasons.
 These may include honest errors reported by the authors (for example, errors due to the mixing up of samples or use of a scientific tool or equipment that is found subsequently to be faulty) as well as issues such as research misconduct (data fabrication), duplicate or overlapping publication, fraudulent use of data, plagiarism or unethical research.
 For any retracted content, the reason for retraction and the party instigating the retraction will be clearly stated in a retraction notice.
 The retraction notice will be linked to the retracted material and the content will be clearly marked as retracted (including the PDF).

-In-house training
+In-house Training

-Internal audits
+Internal Audits

 This audit covers a random selection of articles, including spontaneously submitted content and those from special issues where contributions have been invited and the peer review performed by a guest editor.
 Any articles submitted by a member of the editorial team during the preceding three-year period shall be included in the review.